Billionaire turns Austria elections into euro poll

 “I assume that next year all this will be over and forgotten and that there will be one main theme: the ESM, the debt crisis and the entry into a common transfer and debt union, yes or no,” he said.

-The FPO has the hot-button issue and the proven ability to mobilise votes, Bachmayer said.
+The FPO has the hot-button issue and the proven ability to mobilize votes, Bachmayer said.

 What is often overlooked, he said, is that big blocks of SPO and OVP voters also oppose pooling debt.
 Only Greens voters have a clear majority for this, as evidenced by crucial Greens support for ratifying the ESM (European Stability Mechanism).